 Spreading over 40 hectares, Sydney Olympic Park and its Bicentennial Park has one of the largest irrigation systems in Australia.

 - High costs of irrigation

-- Heat waves up to 50°C are becoming more common
+- Heat waves over 40°C are becoming more common

-- Smart data available for residents and visitors of the park
+- Insights available for residents and visitors of the park

 As a part of this innovative project, a network of more than 200 Senstick Agri (SSM30) soil sensors and 50 Senstick Urban (SMC30) microclimate sensors were used to record soil moisture and air temperature.
 Together with weather forecasts, the microclimate data captured was used to fine-tune the park’s active cooling management.
 This can make a substantial contribution to reducing urban heat and ensuring residents about the safety in accessing the outdoors.
 Using only recycled water for cooling purposes this project also represents a large-scale prototype of how smart water management can lower irrigation costs and ease the pressure on water resources.
 Park visitors can also check on their mobile phones where the coolest spot for a picnic is or where they should exercise.

-- Offering real-time microclimate information, the park is safer for the public
+- Offering real-time microclimate information, the park can now mitigate urban heat islands

 - Possibility to expand safe zones by easy integration of more sensors.